 The Commission liaises with other international regulatory bodies and can sometimes act as an advisor to regulators and law-making entities in other jurisdictions.
 In the past year, the Commission has worked with the British Gambling Commission as well as gaming regulatory bodies around the world in connection with probity, due diligence investigations and international best practice.
-The Commission also works closely with non-gaming regulators such as the Guernsey Financial Services Commission and Guernsey's Financial Intelligence Service.
+The Commission also works closely with non-gaming regulators such as the Guernsey Financial Services Commission and Guernsey's Financial Intelligence Service, part of the Guernsey Border Agency Cross Border Crime Division.

-Alderney has proven experience in establishing and maintaining a robust, business-friendly online gaming jurisdiction and plays an active role in international regulatory bodies such as the Gaming Regulators European Forum and the International Association of Gaming Regulators.
+Alderney has proven experience in establishing and maintaining a robust, business-friendly online gaming jurisdiction and plays an active role in international regulatory bodies such as the Gaming Regulators European Forum (GREF) and the International Association of Gaming Regulators (IAGR).
 The Commission also shares this expertise with others through participation in the major industry conferences.
 During the course of the year, members of the Commission participated in various regulatory and industry conferences:

-- In February members of the Commission and its staff attended the International Casino Exhibition in London and the Executive Director participated on a panel at the International Online Gaming conference. - In March the Executive Director attended the iGaming Asia Conference in Macau. - In April the Executive Director attended the iGaming Forum in Stockholm and the Global iGaming Summit & Expo in San Francisco. - In May the Chairman and Executive Director attended the Gambling Regulators European Forum and International Association of Gaming Advisors conference, both in Malta. - In July the Executive Director attended the World Gaming Executive Summit in Barcelona. - In September the Executive Director attended the G2E conference and a Regulators Roundtable organised by the University of Nevada, Las Vegas, both in Las Vegas. - In October the Executive Director participated in the East Meets West conference in Manila and International Association of Gaming Regulators Conference in Sydney.
-The Deputy Director of Licensing attended the European iGaming Expo in Berlin. - In November the In-house Counsel attended the Law Society's AML/CFT symposium in London and two members of the Licensing and Investigations Directorate attended a course in Pre-licensing financial and background investigations at the University of Nevada, Las Vegas. - In December the General Counsel attended the MONEYVAL Plenary Session in Strasbourg.
+- In February members of the Commission and its staff attended the International Casino Exhibition in London and the Executive Director attended the European Online Gaming Forum. - In March the Executive Director attended the iGaming Asia Conference in Macau. - In May the Chairman and Executive Director attended the Gaming Regulators European Forum in London. - In June the Deputy Director of Licensing attended the World Regulatory Briefing, Africa conference in Nairobi. - In July the Executive Director attended the World Gaming Executive Summit in Barcelona. - In September the Executive Director attended the Sports Betting Integrity Forum in London. - In October the Executive Director attended the Westminster Media Forum Priorities for Integrity and Duty of Care in Sport in London and the International Association of Gaming Regulators Conference in Johannesburg.
+The General Counsel and Deputy Director of Licensing attended the European iGaming Expo in Berlin.
+In addition, the Director of Operations attended the Responsible Gambling Week Parliamentary reception in London. - In November the In-house Counsel attended the Law Society's AML/CFT symposium in London.